astrobenji/lenstronomy-metals-notebooks/README.md

 ## A compliment Jupyter notebook to Metha et al. 2024 [arxiv_link]
 Tutorials for using lenstronomy on light-weighted data, such as metallicities.

 Hello researcher!
-I'm Benji Metha, one of the developers/testers for Lenstronomy's tracer module.
+I'm Benji Metha, one of the developers for Lenstronomy's tracer module.
 In this Notebook, I will show you how lenstronomy can be used to fit a metallicity profile to observed galaxy data.

 To make it work, you need three things: